Paying for adult social care

 Paying for care at home

-This information relates to a financial assessment to determine how much you will need to pay towards care provided in your home or in the community.
-This is known as non-residential services.
+A financial assessment will determine how much you will need to pay towards care provided in your home or in the community.
+It is possible that the assessment will mean you do not need to pay anything.

-Once your care and support assessment is complete, you or someone acting on your behalf must complete a financial assessment so we can work out how much, if anything, you will have to pay.
+Once your care and support assessment is complete, you or someone acting on your behalf must carry out a financial assessment.

 Information we need from you